Festivals in Greece hold the greatest cultural significance, according to its Greek Orthodox calendar.

 1.3 Greek Independence Day

-It is not a surprise if you sew Greek flags decorated and marching all down the streets and through the towns.
+Seeing Greek flags decorated and marching down the streets and through the towns is unsurprising.
 All museums, stores, and archaeological sites in Greece are closed on this day.

-On this day, another religious celebration is also held, called the Annunciation of the Virgin Mary.
-On this national holiday, Angel Gabriel broke the auspicious annunciation of Jesus Christ’s birth to his mother, Virgin Mary.
+Another religious celebration is also held on this day, called the Annunciation of the Virgin Mary.
+On this national holiday, Angel Gabriel broke the auspicious annunciation of Jesus Christ’s birth to his mother, the Virgin Mary.

-Celebrated as one of the major festivals in Greece, this day surely holds the huge importance that it has created, by colliding two auspicious events on one day.
+Celebrated as one of the major festivals in Greece, this day surely holds huge importance because it collided with two auspicious events on one day.
 That is why it is also a Public Holiday.

 Several Greek families and islands also celebrate Greece’s independence day with pride and enthusiasm.